agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 ## Conclusion

-Bicycle accidents surprised me a little.
-I would have expected bikes to show a similar pattern to motorcycles, since both are used to both commute and for fun.
+This analysis of bicycle accidents surprised me a little.
+I expected bikes to show a similar pattern to motorcycles, since both are used to both commute and for fun.
 However, bikes show a greatly reduced accident rate on the weekend while motorcycles show an increase.
 Bikes and cars also seem to trade off, with car accidents increasing in recent years while bike accidents fall off.
+Further study and additional data is necessary before I can determine the reasons behind this trend.

 ---